Internship Training Manual

 Client records shall be maintained in accordance with Indiana Title 868.
 The supervising clinician shall read and sign all intake and psychological testing reports, progress notes, and correspondence.
 A record of the identity of the supervising clinician shall be kept in the client file.

 All confidential information must be handled in accordance with standards for confidentiality.
 All client identified material must be kept on site at all times.
-If there is a need to remove such material, the Director of Training must be consulted.
-Client identified paperwork kept in personal offices must be kept to an as needed basis, otherwise such material should be returned to front desk to assure it is scanned into electronic files or destroyed.
-All client identified material must be removed from interns’ desks and offices at the end of internship.
+If there is a need to remove such material, the Associate Director of Training must be consulted.
+Client-identified paperwork must not be kept in personal offices but placed in a locked storage area within the mailroom.
+Otherwise, such material should be returned to the scanning folder in the front office area to assure it is scanned into electronic files or destroyed by depositing the material in the confidential shredding bin.

 Return to table of contents

-• Materials submitted by or on behalf of the intern in support of his/her application for internship
+• Materials submitted by or on behalf of the intern in support of their application for internship

 • Intern evaluations that are signed by the intern and supervisor